Diversity and Inclusion

 The General Psychiatry Residency at the University of North Carolina at Chapel Hill proudly serves a diverse population of patients and their families, including under-represented minorities, transgender youth, immigrants, and refugees from all over the world.
 We are committed to providing excellent care to all persons at each of our teaching locations.
 In addition, we recruit a diverse class of residents to our training program each year, and we respect and appreciate the distinct and unique qualities each individual brings to our residency family.
+In addition to efforts by the Psychiatry program, the Resident Diversity Initiative works to emphasize minority representation within UNC’s training programs and hospital system by promoting the recruitment and retention of qualified students, fellows, and faculty.

 Our town leaders are dedicated to ensuring that Chapel Hill remains a wonderful place to live, work and learn, while the University and its leadership will make certain that our campus community will continue to be one that embraces all.